shdown/lua-shm-state-poc/README.md

 * All actions on files (including opening and closing) are local to the current process.

 * My memory allocator sucks.
-Implementing a better one — possibly leveraging the aforementioned Linux features — is left as an excercise for the reader.
+Implementing a better one — possibly leveraging the aforementioned Linux features — is left as an exercise for the reader.

 * Does not work with LuaJIT.